-External Clock Interface (CLKIN and CLKOUT)
+External Clock Interface

-The CLKIN port on HackRF One is a high impedance input that expects 3.3 V square wave at 10 MHz.
+The CLKIN SMA port on HackRF One is a high impedance input that expects 3.3 V square wave at 10 MHz.
 Do not exceed 3.3 V or drop below 0 V on this input.
 Do not connect a clock signal at a frequency other than 10 MHz (unless you modify the firmware to support this).
-You may directly connect the CLKOUT port of one HackRF One to the CLKIN port of another HackRF One.
+You may directly connect the CLKOUT port of one HackRF One to the CLKIN port of another HackRF.

 HackRF One uses CLKIN instead of the internal crystal when a clock signal is detected on CLKIN.
 The switch to or from CLKIN only happens when a transmit or receive operation begins.